AxlLind/AdventOfCode2021/README.md

 make 01   # run a specific day make all  # run all days

-# directly with cargo, if you prefer
+# or by hand, if you prefer
+./fetch.sh 01                 # fetch input for 01
 cargo run --release --bin 01  # run a specific day, e.g 01
 cargo run --release           # run all days
 ```